textileio/community/docs/powergate/devnet.md

 **Production compatible storage**

-The devnet is designed so that you can build and test your system quickly but function (except faster) the exact same way as the production Filecoin network.
+The devnet is designed so that you can build and test your system quickly but function the exact same way as the production Filecoin network, except faster and entirely local.
 The devnet supports both 2KiB and 512MiB sectors, and the speed of block production is configurable.
 For advanced features, refer to the [devnet Readme](https://github.com/textileio/lotus-devnet).

 ## Getting Started